A2D: Anywhere Anytime Drumming: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we have presented a proof-of-concept (POC) for an affordable anywhere anytime system for playing drums, requiring only a standard camera and computation capabilities, found nowadays in almost every mobile device.
 We have presented quantitative results for the performance of each of the components in the system and evaluated its robustness and confidence.
 In addition, we have presented initial qualitative results from users about the user experience of the entire system that serve as motivation and verification of success to merit future research.
-In future work, we intend to collect a more diverse dataset to represent reliably the user candidates of the system.
+In future work, there are few directions to follow.
+One can focus on investigating the tactile feedback and explore the difference between playing on air or on different materials.
+In another direction, we intend to collect a more diverse dataset to represent reliably the user candidates of the system.
 Furthermore, we intend to develop and optimize the current POC into a fully functional prototype that can be tested under real hardware conditions.